caerulius/FFVCareerDay/readme.md

 - Both default speed and dash speed is increased.
 World map allows for dashing, and vehicle speeds are doubled.
 - Destination information is located in the "Key" area in the item menu.
 While playing the main game, it is possible the player becomes lost as a result of abbreviated cutscenes.
 'Destination' will guide the player on where to go next.
 - Encounters can be toggled on/off within the in-game "Config" menu.
-- The abilities "Dash", "Passages" and "Learning" are always active.
+- The abilities "Dash", "Passages", "Learning", and "Pitfalls" are always active.
 #### Optional features
 - Patches for blanket ABP/EXP modifiers are available, providing a multiplier to these rewards.
 - A patch for awarding boss EXP is available.
 With this patch, fighting bosses alone will yield a Level ~35 party throughout the game, fluctuating with optional bosses.